Sandy M. Hermanoff, Founding Chair

 “Stories matter.
 As a communicator, it’s important to find a thread that binds a community.
 The Lantern brings a community – of students, alumni, a city – together through its stories.”
 LinkedIn

-Trevor Thompkins is an assistant manager of Chevrolet car, performance and motorsports communications for General Motors.
+Trevor (Strategic Communication, 2016) is an assistant manager of Chevrolet car, performance and motorsports communications for General Motors.
 He has worked in internal and external communications roles supporting company leadership, manufacturing facilities across the US and iconic vehicle brands.
-Trevor graduated in 2016 with a degree in Strategic Communications from The Ohio State University.
+Trevor graduated in 2016 from The Ohio State University.

 The professors, courses, resources and friends Trevor encountered at Ohio State have had a significant positive impact on his life.
 He’s honored to be able to give back to the university and help students find success in their future endeavors.
 LinkedIn.